-To read the Status Register, the $\overline{\text{CS}}$ pin must first be asserted and the opcode of 05h must be clocked into the device.
+To read the Status Register, the $\overline{CS}$ pin must first be asserted, and then the opcode 05h must be clocked into the device.
 After the opcode has been clocked in, the device will begin outputting Status Register data on the SO pin during every subsequent clock cycle.
-After the second byte of the Status Register has been clocked out, the sequence will repeat itself starting again with the first byte of the Status Register as long as the $\overline{\text{CS}}$ pin remains asserted and the clock pin is being pulsed.
-The data in the Status Register is constantly being updated, so each repeating sequence will output new data.
-The RDY/BSY status is available for both bytes of the Status Register and is updated for each byte.
+After the second byte of the Status Register has been clocked out, the sequence will repeat itself, starting again with the first byte of the Status Register, as long as the $\overline{CS}$ pin remains asserted and the clock pin is being pulsed.
+The data in the Status Register ae constantly being updated, and so each repeating sequence may output new data.
+The RDY/BSY status is available for both bytes of the Status Register, and is updated for each byte.

-At clock frequencies above f{CLK} , the first two bytes of data output from the Status Register will not be valid.
-Therefore, if operating at clock frequencies above f{CLK} , at least four bytes of data must be clocked out from the device in order to read the correct values of both bytes of the Status Register.
+At clock frequencies above $f{CLK'}$ , the first two bytes of data output from the Status Register will not be valid.
+Therefore, if operating at clock frequencies above $f{CLK'}$ at least four bytes of data must be clocked out from the device in order to read the correct values of both bytes of the Status Register.

-Deasserting the \overline{CS} pin will terminate the Read Status Register operation and put the SO pin into a high-impedance state.
-The \overline{CS} pin can be deasserted at any time and does not require that a full byte of data be read.
+Deasserting the $\overline{CS}$ pin will terminate the Read Status Register operation and put the SO pin into a high-impedance state.
+The $\overline{CS}$ pin can be deasserted at any time, and does not require that a full byte of data be read.